Faculty & Staff

 Mrs. Balint is starting her ninth year as the Preschool Director and Pre-K teacher.
 She graduated from Marymount University in 1993 with a BA in Psychology.
 In 1995, she earned her M.Ed from Marymount, as well.
 She is certified by the State of Virginia to teach Pre-K through 8th grade.
 She began teaching for the Diocese of Arlington in 1995 at St. Thomas More Cathedral School.
 In 2004 she joined the staff at Saint John’s.
 She is a member of National Catholic Education Association (NCEA) and Virginia Catholic Education Association (VCEA).
 She is also a member of the Preschool Director Committee for the Arlington Diocese.
 As a member of the Diocesan Preschool Director Committee, she, along with seven other directors, helped create the Preschool/Pre-K curriculum for the diocese.
 Most recently, she helped the same committee create the Diocesan Preschool and Pre-K progress reports that will be used in all the preschool programs in the diocese.

-Mrs. Crowley is the 3rd grade teacher.
+Mrs. Crowley is the 3rd grade teacher and the Director of After School Clubs and Summer Camps.
 She grew up in Massachusetts and graduated from the University of Massachusetts, Amherst with a degree in Communications and a concentration in Marketing and Advertising.
 She worked for several years with the marketing departments of Marriott International and Hilton Hotels.
 In 2008, her family relocated to Northern Virginia and she began working at Saint John the Beloved Academy in 2009.
 She spent eight years working as a classroom aide in first grade, third grade and Kindergarten at SJBA, and she was the Director of Extended Day at Queen of Apostles Catholic School.
 She is Virginia Catholic Education Association (VCEA) certified, and she has completed the Orton-Gillingham training program.
-This is her third-year teaching third grade at SJBA, and she really enjoys it!

 Mrs. Loria is one of our Kindergarten teachers.
 She graduated from The Catholic University of America in 1982 with a BA in Elementary Education.
 She also graduated cum laude and was a member of The International Honor Society in Social Science.
 She and her husband Jack have ten children.
 She was a full-time homemaker until she accepted a position at Saint John the Beloved Academy as a preschool teacher for the last thirteen years!
 This is her first year joining our Kindergarten team.
 She obtained her Virginia Catholic Education Association (VCEA) endorsement in 2015.
 In addition to teaching, she also serves as a Chapter Coordinator in LeadersNow International and has been doing so for the past ten years.
 This organization was founded in 2003 with the mission to promote the dignity and integrity of young women.
 She loves the outdoors, exercise, and spending time with family and friends!

-Mr. David Murray is the 5th grade teacher.
+Mr. David Murray is one of our fifth grade homeroom teachers.
 Mr. Murray was born into a musical family; his father was an opera singer and head of a professional opera company, and his mother was a pianist and organist.
 As a percussionist, he has performed in concert and in master classes around the world, including all 48 contiguous states of the U.S.A., much of Western Europe, the former Soviet Union, and Okinawa, Japan.
 David served as a member of “The President’s Own” U.S. Marine Band in Washington, D.C. for 26 years, from 1992-2018.
 David continues to perform and teach in the D.C. area, currently serving on the music faculty at Georgetown University.
 David holds a BM degree from Rice University, Shepherd School of Music, and a M.M. degree from the Eastman School of Music.

 Mr. O’Neill is the 8th grade boys homeroom teacher.
 He is a graduate from the University of Dallas with a BA in Politics concentrating on the American Founding and the Constitution.
 He is an athlete and a huge sports fan-especially of all the DC teams.
 He is outdoorsman and naturalist and an avid reader of history.